jfrog/jfrog-idea-plugin/README.md

 *Requires Xray version 3.66.5 or above and Enterprise X / Enterprise+ subscription with [Advanced DevSecOps](https://jfrog.com/xray/#xray-advanced)).*

 <details>
-  <summary>Vulnerability Contextual Analysis</summary>
+  <summary>CVEs Contextual Analysis</summary>
 Uses the code context to eliminate false positive reports on vulnerable dependencies that are not applicable to the code.
-Vulnerability Contextual Analysis is currently supported for Python, Java and JavaScript code.
+CVEs Contextual Analysis is currently supported for Python, Java and JavaScript code.
 </details>

 <details>